 - 2 green onions, chopped

-- Preheat oven to 425 degrees and line one or two baking sheets with parchment paper.
+- Preheat oven to 425 F (220 C) and line one or two baking sheets with parchment paper or a silicone baking mat.
 If you only have one small baking sheet, you can make these in two batches.

 - If you haven't cooked your bacon already, do that now.
 However you like to cook bacon is great.
 Get it chopped into pieces to get folded into your biscuit dough.

-- Add in the cooked bacon, crumble in to goat cheese, and toss the green onions into the bowl as well.
+- Add in the cooked bacon, crumble in the goat cheese, and toss the green onions into the bowl as well.
 Fold all this evenly throughout your buttery flour.

 - Finally, stir in the buttermilk until combined.
 Since these are drop biscuits, this will be wetter than a typical biscuit dough.